woolcock-imr/tempprobes/README.md

    b. run server.js.start.bat (double click this file)
    c. wait untill you see the message: The server is listening...

-   * you have to do this step after you restart your computer every time
+   Important: you have to do this step after you restart your computer every time

 4. Open https://tempprobes.rt.org.au/ in your web browser

+Contact me if you have any problems